ethereum/consensus-specs/specs/networking/p2p-interface.md

 # libp2p implementations matrix

-This section will soon contain a matrix showing the maturity/state of the libp2p features required by this spec across the languages in which Eth 2.0 clients are being developed.
+This section will soon contain a matrix showing the maturity/state of the libp2p features required by this spec across the languages in which Eth2 clients are being developed.